 A radon test kit is an effective and inexpensive way for you to determine the radon level in your home.
 Radon gas tests basically fall into two categories...

 Radon gas tests available for the public are charcoal canisters, alpha track, and charcoal liquid scintillation.
-These radon kits are readily available and inexpensive.
+These radon kits are readily available, easy to use and inexpensive.

 In most cases, you just leave radon tests open in various areas of your home.
 You may need multiple test kits.
 It isn't advisable to move them once they are set.

 It's best to test in your basement as this is where the most radon will be concentrated.
 However, it's a good idea to test different levels of the home if you have forced air systems and in different areas of the basement if there are parts closed off from each other.

 To get a correct reading it's important to send the test in as soon as the allotted time has elapsed.
 Be sure to set a reminder for yourself, because really you just open the canister and leave it...it's easy to forget!